Each campus has its own library with a dedicated customer service team and subject specialists.

 - Inductions, digital literacy and study skills sessions that are fully integrated with your course

-Explore the University of Gloucestershire library online using Library Discovery.
+For more information, explore the University of Gloucestershire library website.

 Open access computing, Wi-Fi and photocopying